 Rather than starting by selecting certain pieces of literature or writing assignments, spend some time thinking about the skills you want your students to be able to demonstrate at the end of your summer school program.
-For example, consider the Common Core standards and the main requirements of the regular academic curriculum.
+For example, consider the standards for your course and the main requirements of the regular academic curriculum.
 If you are teaching a mixed-level summer school program, examine common themes among the curricula of those grade levels.
 Because time is an issue, prioritize what matters most.

 If students are in a remedial summer school program, reading comprehension should be a main focus.

 It’s difficult to know where to start, but zeroing in on the reading comprehension skills of analyzing and summarizing is a good approach because they are instrumental to understanding complex texts.
 During the regular school year, many students get frustrated with these skills and give up, landing them in summer school.
 If we provide them with some tools for understanding (by explicitly teaching reading strategies, which might not be a focal point from August to May), we can empower students and hopefully prevent a cycle of continued failure.
 You can also engage students in meaningful responses to literature, like one pagers.

 High school students should demonstrate the ability to write short research papers in summer school.

 In terms of writing instruction, choose one genre and stick to it.
 Struggling writers can get overwhelmed when expected to demonstrate mastery of three different genres in one month’s time.
 In order for secondary students to pass to the next grade level, they should understand the difference between plagiarizing, summarizing, paraphrasing, and directly quoting research.
 High school students should also be able to articulate an argument and support it with credible source material.
 Using a simple writing pre- and post-assessment rubric can help to determine whether students have grown.